 My trickery aside, there’s a point to this little exercise.
 Sometimes the man that God wants is not the man that we want.
 God looks at the heart.
 In David’s case his heart was given over to Christ.
 He was not mature or ready when God chose him.
 But God made him ready and matured him over many years of sacrifice.
 His life and family may have been a mess, but he had something that Saul never had—a repentant heart.
 David’s life often reads like a journal going from one sin and repentant episode to another.
 In fact, it was the repentant episodes that made David a man after God’s heart.

 It was repentance that Saul lacked.

 While we MUST seek someone who represents our values, we should not assume that someone who does not represent them will always oppose them, or be the same person years from now that they are today.
 Even Manasseh was given back his kingdom.
 And he reigned longer than any king of Israel or Judah.
 Repentance toward God is a powerful thing.
 Nor should we assume that a person who seems to represent our values now will be faithful to represent them once he assumes power.

 Don’t try to match my points above to the lives of our two presidential candidates.
 Doing so would go far beyond my intent for this article.
-This is not a commentary about Trump or Clinton.
+This is not a commentary about Trump or Biden.
 This a commentary about us.
 Before we concern ourselves about what we think may be “God’s preference,” why not concern ourselves with whether or not our spiritual, social, and political views are viewed through God’s eyes?
 In the process we may discover something we never expected.